waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Agent & Tool Development

 ## A. Future Development Ideas
-- **Puzzle Executor Agent:** Create an agent to take a `boulder_puzzle_solver` solution and generate the full sequence of button presses to execute it automatically, including menuing to reactivate Strength.
+- **Puzzle Executor Tool:** Create a tool to take a `boulder_puzzle_solver` solution and generate the full sequence of button presses to execute it automatically, including menuing to reactivate Strength.
 This would automate tedious, repetitive puzzle-solving.
 - **Pokedex Analysis (Review):** Review `team_composition_advisor_agent` capabilities before creating a new Pokedex agent to avoid redundancy.

 ## B. Development Backlog
 *No outstanding bugs.
 All tools are currently functional.*

-## C. Tile Mechanics & Traversal
-- **Steps:** Allows vertical movement between `ground` and `elevated_ground` tiles.